chitika/cberl/README.md

 __flag/1:__

 Turns an encoder_name (or list of them) into an integer.
 This value is sent to CB during set operations and this is what you get in decode value.
-You must return a value for 'standart' encoder if you are not planning to specify an encoder for every set operation.
+You must return a value for 'standard' encoder if you are not planning to specify an encoder for every set operation.

 Check out [cberl_transcoder.erl](https://github.com/wcummings/cberl/blob/master/src/cberl_transcoder.erl) it is pretty straightforward.